bzalyaliev/requests/README.md

 * Enjoy at http://localhost:8080

-3. As local network with Docker
+3. As local with Docker containers (app and db) in one network
 * create docker-compose file
 ```shell
 version: "3.7"